-Your experiment will be exposed to the ambient atmospheric temperature and pressure during flight.
+Your experiment will be exposed to the surrounding environment's atmospheric temperature and pressure (~4,400 Pa to ~100,000 Pa) during flight.
 If using sensors to measure atmospheric conditions, it is recommended to mount sensors as close to the outer face of the experiment as possible.
+You may cut holes in the outer face of the flight box as needed to facilitate environmental access.